 The Swiss Centenarian Study (SWISS100) is the first nationwide study on centenarians in Switzerland, conducted by experts from different disciplines.
-The project will run from 2020 to 2024.
+The project started in 2020; active data collection ended in 2025.
 It aims at identifying specific characteristics, challenges and needs of Swiss centenarians.

 Besides allowing centenarians and their families to share their unique experience, we also want to help the public understand challenges associated with very old age.
 Furthermore, we want to support policy makers in taking informed decisions regarding aspects that affect the quality of life of centenarians and people close to them.